-Buying a foreclosure or REO property in
+Looking for a foreclosure or REO property in ?

-What is an REO?
+What's an REO?

 Is an REO in Fall River a bargain?

-Prepared to make an offer?
+Time to make an offer?